ztomasze/sdnd/Characters/Classes/wizard.md

 **Spellbook.** You prepare spells from those in your spellbook, which does not take up an equipment slot for you.
 You start with 6 spells of tier 1 in your spellbook.
 Each time you gain a level, you can add two more spells of a tier you can cast.

+You can cast any [[ritual]] spell from your spellbook as a ritual even if you do not currently have the spell prepared.

-You can also add Arcane spells that you find to your spellbook.
+You can add Arcane spells that you find to your spellbook.
 You can attempt to scribe one spell from a scroll per long rest.
-Make a spellcasting check as if casting the scroll.
-On a success, you instead scribe the spell into your spellbook.
+First, you must identify the [[scroll]].
+The scroll's spell must be on you class list and of a tier that you can cast.
+If so, make a spellcasting check DC 10 + spell tier.
+On a success, you scribe the spell into your spellbook.
+On either a success or failure, the scroll is consumed.